jfhector/react-rapid-prototyping-guide/assets.md

 - All other components throughout the app which need image assets, import the constants that hold the right image asset from `./assets/`.

 - `App.tsx` imports the `AssetsLoader` component directly (it's the only component that does), and renders it right at the bottom of the page, so that all images are pre-loaded as part of the initial app loading.

-TODO: SHOW EXAMPLES OF ALL THIS, INC THE IMPORTS IN RELEVANT COMPONENTS

-## How I use file images in code

-TODO: IMPORTS IN RELEVANT COMPONENT

-TODO: INTRINSIC SIZE

 ## How I name assets